 Phillip Island is about 1.75 hours drive from Melbourne as long as you don’t drive in peak hour.
 It’s well worth a visit!
 You can also get here on public transport but attractions are spread out and you’ll have much more fun in your own car.

-One of Melbourne’s three zoos, the Healesville Sanctuary focuses on native Australian animals.
+One of Melbourne’s three zoos, the Healesville Sanctuary focuses on naive Australian animals.
 Lying some 70km from the centre of Melbourne it is a constant feature in “Kids day out Melbourne” type lists and it makes this one for good reason.
-It’s a great option when you’re looking at what’s on in Melboune for kids.
+It’s a great option when you;re looking at whats on in Melboune for kids.

-While it has a smaller spread of animals than Melbourne Zoo, you can get closer to many of the animals at the Healesville Sanctuary.
+While it has a smaller spread of animals than Melbourne Zoo (although it has a lot!) you can get closer to many of the animals at the Healesville Sanctuary.
 There’s several animals you can pat (usually with a keeper helping) and the kangaroos are not really confined and roam free in their area.
-The last time we were at Healesville Sanctuary, there was even a dingo (on a leash, with two keepers) roaming around and available for a pat!
+The last time we were at Healesville Sanctuary there was even a dingo (on a leash, with two keepers) roaming around and available for a pat!

-There are also several sessions at different animal enclosures where a keeper will show off some animal or feed a group of them.
-It’s hard to get to all of them because as one ends, it’s not long until another starts somewhere else in the Sanctuary.
+There’s also several sessions at different animal enclosures where a keeper will show off some animal or feed a group of them.
+It’s hard to get to all of them because as one ends it’s not long until another starts somewhere else in the Sanctuary.
 There’s no shortage of things to see and do at Healesville Sanctuary and we spent three hours on our last visit before it got too cold for us and we struggled to see half of everything.

 More spread out than the Melbourne Zoo, the Healesvile Sanctuary is a lovely spot for a picnic.
-If you don’t want to bring your own food there’s a restaurant there as well as a few other take out options (although not all are open in the colder months).
-There are also two playgrounds (one quite big) for when you or your kids need a break.
+If you don’t want to bring your own food there’s a restaurant there as well as a few other take options (although not all are open in the colder months).
+There’s also two playgrounds (one quite big) for when you or your kids need a break.